 About Rønde Folk High School

-About the school’s facilities and study trips
+Facilities and study trips

 Rønde Folk High School is part of the non-formal educational system in Denmark.
 A stay at this kind of school does not offer any official qualifications, like a university degree.
 It is, however, well esteemed and recognised (by employers and universities) as a course where you will gain many non-forma qualifications such as co-operation skills, tolerance and personal initiative, as well as a useful knowledge of the Danish language and a social network.